Isaaruwu/Template-Generator/README.md

 It allows you to quickly generate a project template with a predefined directory structure and common files for your Python projects.

 ## Features
-- Generates a project template with a venv and requirement.txt.
+- Generates a for different languages and different types of projects.
-- Customizable project name
+- Customizable project name.
+- You can use the git flag (-g) to initialize a git repo with a gitignore template based on the chosen language
 - Easy setup and usage.

 ## Installation